bubbleboy14/cantools/README.md

 ### Options:
-	-h, --help            show this help message and exit -m MODE, --mode=MODE  may be: 'refcount' (default - count up all foreignkey references for sort orders and such) or 'index' (assign each record a sequential integer index).
-Note regarding 'index' mode: it _must_ happen remotely;
+	-h, --help            show this help message and exit -m MODE, --mode=MODE  may be: 'refcount' (default - count up all foreignkey references for sort orders and such); 'index' (assign each record a sequential integer index); 'urlsafekeys' (update all key/keylist properties to use urlsafe keys introduced in ct 0.8); 'cleanup' (delete zero-count reference counters).
+Note regarding 'index' mode: it _must_ happen remotely; it's generally unnecessary
-	                      it's generally unnecessary unless you're trying to migrate an unindexed database away from gae and need an index/key per record; it should be invoked from _outside_ -- that's right, outside -- of your project's directory (to avoid loading up a bunch of google network tools that may be crappy or cause issues outside of their normal 'dev_appserver'
+	                      unless you're trying to migrate an unindexed database away from gae and need an index/key per record; it should be invoked from _outside_ -- that's right, outside -- of your project's directory (to avoid loading up a bunch of google network tools that may be crappy or cause issues outside of their normal 'dev_appserver' environment
-	                      environment
 	-d DOMAIN, --domain=DOMAIN
 	                      ('index' mode only) what's the domain of the target server? (default: localhost)